resthub/resthub.github.io/_includes/spring-tutorial.md

    >
    > Choose groupId `org.resthub.training`, artifactId `jpa-webservice`, package `org.resthub.training` and version `1.0-SNAPSHOT`.
    >
-   > As described in [Resthub quickstart](/docs/quickstart), create your local project by executing the following in your *training* directory.
+   > As described in [Resthub Spring boostrap](/docs/spring/boostrap), create your local project by executing the following in your *training* directory.
    >
    > ```bash
-   > mvn archetype:generate -DarchetypeCatalog=http://nexus.pullrequest.org/content/repositories/releases/
+   > mvn archetype:generate -Dfilter=org.resthub:resthub
    > ```
    >
    > * When **archetype** prompt, choose
    >
    >   ```
-   >   resthub-jpa-webservice-archetype
-   >   ```
-   >
-   >   or
-   >
-   >   ```
    >   resthub-jpa-backbonejs-archetype
    >   ```
    >
-   > if you want also that a basic resthub-backbone-stack project will be generated.
-Enter
    > * When **groupId** prompt, choose your `groupId`: `org.resthub.training`.
 Enter
    > * When **artifactId** prompt, choose your `artifactId`: `jpa-webservice`.
 Enter
    > * When **version** and **package** prompt, Enter.